Pay outstanding liabilities or risk revocation of license, FG tells lottery firms

 The Federal Government, on Friday, warned licensed lottery companies in the country to pay all outstanding liabilities or they risk the revocation of their licenses.

-The Minister of Special Duties and Intergovernmental Affairs, Senator George Akume said this at the official launch/flag-off of the ‘Back to school jump start’ project in Lagos.
+The Minister of Special Duties and Intergovernmental Affairs, Senator George Akume said this at the official launch/flag off of the ‘Back to school jump start’ project.

 Over 40 Junior and Senior Secondary Schools in Surulere Federal Constituency will benefit from the intervention in the 1st Phase of the programme.

-Akume, who was represented by Mr Bello Maigari, commended the Speaker and the National Lottery Trust Fund for the initiative, saying the programme is heart-warming and commendable.
+Akume, who was represented by Mr Bello Maigari, commended the Speaker and the National Lottery Trust Fund for the initiative, said the programme is heart-warming and commendable.

 “I commend the National Lottery Trust Fund for providing the resources to facilitate the implementation of this remarkable initiative, whose idea I was told is to help increase the learning capacity in our public schools currently lagging behind as a result of poor access to digital learning infrastructure and other critical facilities.